patrickTumulty/pyAudGrav/README.md

 # pyAudGrav

-pyAudGrav is a compositional tool, implemented in python, that allows a user to algorithmically edit and rearrange audio clips, both in time and space, using gravity.
-Gravity, in this case, is metaphor used to describe the relationship between sound objects.
+pyAudGrav allows a user to algorithmically edit and rearrange audio clips in time and space using Newton's universal law gravity.
+Gravity, in this case, is a metaphor used to describe the relationship between sound objects.

 ![Simple Example (gConst = 2)](/DOCUMENTATION/images/stimmen_shift.png)